What's the deal with missed fractures?

 Suffering from a broken bone is painful but also inconvenient as there is a real chance you will face a long wait in Accident & Emergency to have an X-ray, be assessed and then attend the fracture clinic to have a plaster fitted.

-However, if your fracture is missed, you may be faced with more complicated issues and possibly even long terms effects.
+However, if your fracture is missed, you may be faced with more complicated issues and possibly even long terms affects.
 But, how can fractures be missed?

 If a doctor examines you and tells you that you have a sprain or a soft tissue injury they probably won’t request an X-ray.
 You will be sent home and told that your injury will improve over the next few days.
 However, if you do have a fracture, this will not get better without medical intervention and it may even get worse.